CPAN-Security/security.metacpan.org/docs/charter.md

 Formal mandates, on the other hand are intended to establish clear lines of responsibility and accountability, and with this, function as meaningful steps to establish legitimacy.

-If the _CPANSec_ asks for a formal mandate from a delegating authority (DA), the _CPANSec_ members acknowledge that delegating authority may withdraw their mandate at any time if they decide the _CPANSec_ is incapable or unwilling to fulfill its mandate, or in case the CPANSec decides to delegate any received responsibilities to a third party.
+If the _CPANSec_ receives _and accepts_ a formal mandate from a community stakeholder group, the _CPANSec_ members acknowledge that this group may withdraw their formal mandate at any time if they decide that _CPANSec_ is incapable or unwilling to fulfill this mandate, or in case the _CPANSec_ decides to delegate any received responsibilities to a third party.

-In the unfortunate situation when a delegating authority is disbanded, becomes unresponsive, or transfers/loses its authority to delegate responsibilities to us, the CPANSec members may ask for a formal mandate from a replacing authority.
+In the unfortunate situation when a stakeholder group _CPANSec_ has received a mandate from is disbanded, becomes unresponsive, or transfers it's responsibilities to a third party, the _CPANSec_ members may ask for a formal mandate from a replacing community stakeholder group.

 ### Formal Mandates